Applying to Cherry Hill Seminary

 Most classes include a mix of formats, such as (but not limited to) the following:

 - Live chats and/or conference calls.
 Live chats occur at a regularly-scheduled time with all participants present, in real-time from wherever they are; for example, a student in New York meets at 8 pm Eastern time with a student in California who is meeting at 5 pm Pacific time.
 Please note that you may not enroll in two classes that meet for live chat during overlapping scheduled times.
+Most live meetings currently take place on Skype or on Google+ Hangout.

 - Written assignments such as personal writing, a research paper, or an assignment to undertake some practical exercise or experiment and then write a report on that.
 These assignments will be uploaded to the class site, and may be seen only by the instructor or shared with classmates.